LevonDem/PAIRADISE-1/README.md

 Other (optional) inputs to pairadise include:

 1. numCluster: Number of clusters to use for parallel computing.
-Default is numCluster = 2.
+Default is ```numCluster = 2```.
 2. sig.level: The desired level of statistical significance.
-Default is sig.level = 0.01.
+Default is ```sig.level = 0.01```.
 3. nIter: The maximum number of iterations of the optimization algorithm allowed.
-Default is nIter = 100.
+Default is ```nIter = 100```.
 4. tol: Specifies the tolerance level for terminating the optimization algorithm, defined as the difference in log-likelihood ratios between iterations.
-Default is tol = 10^(-2).
+Default is ```tol = 10^(-2)```.
 5. pseudocount: Specifies a value for a pseudocount added to each count (e.g. values in columns 2-5 of the input dataframe) at the beginning of the analysis.
-Default is pseudocount = 0.
+Default is ```pseudocount = 0```.
 6. equal.variance: Are the group variances assumed equal?
-Takes value "TRUE" or "FALSE".
+Takes value TRUE or FALSE.
+Default is ```equal.variance = FALSE```.

 Output: